Out with the Bath Water

 Uriah was one of David's soldiers.
 Who was off in battle, where David (as King) should have also been.

 After getting all of this information, one would think "a man after God's own heart" would take no further action.
-This woman is the granddaughter of your wise council and the wife of a man who is on the battlefield for you.
+This woman is the granddaughter of your wise council, the daughter of one of your thirty mighty men, and the wife of a man who is on the battlefield for you.
 Leave her alone, right?

 Nah.

 And let's drop one more gem while we reflect on David's nickname.
-The posture of his heart was held to comparison the heart of Saul.
+That quote, that heavenly description, was to reflect posture of his heart - held to comparison the heart of Saul.
 Saul stopped listening for God to guide him, to the point God removed Samuel from him as an advisor.
 Saul consistently stopped listening to/obeying God's command.
 David earned the title "a man after God's own heart," because even in his errors he still sought God through his mistakes.
-Even after this story.
+Even after this story, and as we will see while it unfoldsl

 So King David now knows Bathsheba's status and affiliation to his camp, and proceeds to have someone else go "get her" (2nd Samuel 11:4) She gets to the palace.
 He sleeps with her, and two sentences later - she's pregnant.